-But by the late fifties, the Big Three’s strategy of ignoring the rapidly swelling growth of imorts (and the Rambler) was running out of steam, if for no other reason than because the Big Three’s cars were foreshadowing America’s obesity crisis.
+By the late fifties, the Big Three’s strategy of ignoring the rapidly swelling growth of imorts (and the Rambler) was running out of steam, if for no other reason than because the Big Three’s cars were foreshadowing America’s obesity crisis.
 And the success of the Rambler and Studebaker’s Lark really forced their hand.
-Compacts all-round was the Big Three startegy for 1960, and they each went about it rather differently.
+Compacts all-round was the Big Three strategy for 1960, and they each went about it rather differently.
 The winner, strictly in terms of sales numbers?
-The 1960 Falcon (CC here) , even if its sales cannibalized the big Ford almost one-for-one.
+The 1960 Falcon (CC here), even if its sales cannibalized the big Ford almost one-for-one.
 So not really a profit winner for Ford overall.

 The 1960 Valiant (CC here) was a better car than the Falcon, but its controversial Exner styling was all wrong for this class of economy cars.
 The Falcon hit the sweet spot of the market: cheap, simple, cleanly-styled, economical, and perhaps the most important quality: unchallenging.
 What both GM and Chrysler failed to grasp is that in order to move Americans into a compact, it needed to feel like it was “safe” to do so: un-risky in terms of styling, handling, technology, and even resale.
 The Falcon nailed all the key points; the Corvair and Valiant didn’t.